-I explained that I already had looked into austerity, the therapy and mindfulness surrounding knitting and the link between materialism and the environment.
-Also I explained that I wanted to inspire the use of craft to make and mend clothing, which allows those to value their clothing due to the personal attachment to the garment, instead of throwing the garment away to replace with another mass-produced product which adds to the sustainability issues surrounding the fashion industry at the moment.
+I explained that I already had looked into austerity, the capabilities of craft and the hand and how I was going to start looking at the mindfulness of the craft, as well as, how the craft brings communities together.
+Also, I explained that I wanted to inspire the use of craft to make and mend clothing, which allows those to value their clothing due to the personal attachment to the garment, instead of throwing the garment away to replace with another mass-produced product which adds to the sustainability issues surrounding the fashion industry at the moment.
 Effectively I wanted to re-brand the idea of knitting, showing individuals the fun of knitting and making it in the next craze, instead of thinking it’s a dated pass-time, something that your nan would do.
 Emma suggested that I look into the 14-17 year old market as lately many schools have been marching to raise awareness of environmental issues.
-Swedish environmental activist, Greta Thunberg, is at the forefront of this fast growing market and has even been nominated for a noble peace prize for her efforts.
+Swedish environmental activist, Greta Thunberg, is at the forefront of this fast-growing market and has even been nominated for a noble peace prize for her efforts.
 I will be looking further into this in the next section of my research.